rabbitmq/amqp091-go/README.md

 This project is based on a mature Go client that's been around for over a decade.

-We expect this client to undergo moderate breaking public API changes in 2021.
-Major and minor versions will be updated accordingly.

 ## Supported Go Versions